Back to Blog

 • Weekend visits → rotate among local family members

-• Medical coordination → assign to one person who tracks appointments and medications
+• Medical coordination → assign to one person who tracks appointments, medications, and specialist recommendations

 • Financial oversight → assign to the family member with relevant skills

-• Emergency contact → ensure someone is always reachable
+• Emergency contact → ensure someone is always reachable, with a backup

 Prevent Conflicts